 Ingredients:

-4 heirloom tomatoes (preferably multi-colored, cherry is great), seeded and roughly chopped
+tomatoes (preferably multi-colored, cherry is great), seeded and roughly

 1 clove garlic, minced